barricklab/brnaseq/README.md

 differential_gene_expression.R
 ```

-For an explanation of the methods [[http://bioconductor.org/packages/devel/bioc/html/DESeq.html][Manual and Instructions]]
+For an explanation of the methods: [Manual and Instructions](http://bioconductor.org/packages/devel/bioc/html/DESeq.html)

 ### Graph data for a specific gene